Cheating

-Cheating generally describes various actions designed to subvert rules in order to obtain unfair advantages.
+Cheating generally describes various actions designed to subvert or disobey rules in order to obtain unfair advantages without being noticed.
 This includes acts of bribery, cronyism and nepotism in any situation where individuals are given preference using inappropriate criteria.
 The rules infringed may be explicit, or they may be from an unwritten code of conduct based on morality, ethics or custom, making the identification of cheating conduct a potentially subjective process.
-Cheating can refer specifically to infidelity.
+Cheating can refer specifically to infidelity, where arranged or consensual relationships, that often come with a social contract, are violated.
 Someone who is known for cheating is referred to as a cheat in British English, and a cheater in American English.
-A person described as a "cheat" doesn't necessarily cheat all the time, but rather, relies on deceitful tactics to the point of acquiring a reputation for it.

 Academic

 Academic cheating is a significantly common occurrence in high schools and colleges in the United States.
 Statistically, 64% of public high school students admit to serious test cheating.
 58% say they have plagiarized.
 95% of students admit to some form of cheating.
-This includes tests, copying homework, and papers.
+This includes tests, examinations, copying homework, and papers.
 Only 50% of private school students, however, admit to this.
 The report was made in June 2005 by Rutgers University professor Donald McCabe for The Center for Academic Integrity.
 The findings were corroborated in part by a Gallup survey.
 In McCabe's 2,001 of 4,500 high school students, "74% said they cheated on a test, 72% cheated on a written work, and 97% reported to at least had copied someone's homework or peeked at someone's test.
 1/3 reported to have repeatedly cheated."
 The new revolution in high-tech digital info contributes enormously to the new wave in cheating: online term-paper mills sell formatted reports on practically any topic, services exist to prepare any kind of homework or take online tests for students (despite the fact that this phenomenon, and these websites, are well known to educators), digital audio players can contain notes, and graphing calculators store formulas to solve math problems.

-For centuries, rampant cheating and examiner-bribery were common problems for the Chinese civil service examinations, the main route to career success for literate men in imperial China, as detailed in books like the Ming-dynasty Book of Swindles.
+The Ming-dynasty Book of Swindles discusses cases of cheating and bribery surrounding the Chinese imperial examination for civil service.